How to Develop Your Employees

 20. Work Through A Translator

 Though opportunities may be limited, working across a language barrier can be one of the most challenging and frustrating experiences one has the first time they go through it.
-However, there can be hidden opportunities.
-When a translator is needed, the experience drives one to adjust his or her presentation style and pace and serves as a great learning opportunity.
+However, there are hidden learning opportunities from this kind of experience.
+When a translator is needed, the experience drives one to adjust his or her presentation style, pace, and word choice.
 Working through a translator is a profoundly unique and educational experience.

 21. Give Your Employee a Special Assignment

 One challenge managers face is to keep the job engaging.
 When employees process purchase orders or develop blue prints all day long, things can get pretty boring in a hurry.
 So spice it up.
-By giving an employee a chance to work on a special project, or something a little outside their normal duties, it can offer a great deal of learning because they are developing new skills and ideas through the process of simply doing something different.
+By giving an employee a chance to work on a special project, or something a little outside their normal duties, they will develop new skills and ideas by simply doing something different.

 22. Offer a Chance to Work in a Different Department

 In few places do we as managers feel we have enough resources.
 But sometimes, even if for a short time, we have the ability to lend an employee to a different team.
-A short time working in another function gives employees a chance to learn and master new processes and experience how other departments work.
+Even a brief stint working in another function gives employees a chance to learn and master new processes and experience how other departments work.
 The experience gives the employee an entirely new perspective on their own job, how they can improve the way they do the work, and how their work impacts others.

 23. Shadow Someone Else For a Day